With stay at home orders lasting another couple weeks in the Kansas City area, many…

 Buying a new house signals an exciting new chapter in your life.
 What sours this experience is when sellers hide serious flaws in the property or lie by omission.
 It’s important that you find real estate agents who are trustworthy and will look out for your interests as well.

-At Cami Jones & Company, you’ll get a boutique-style experience where your concerns and questions are immediately answered.
+At Cami Jones Collaborative, you’ll get a boutique-style experience where your concerns and questions are immediately answered.
 Our seasoned agents negotiate on your behalf and take care of every single detail regarding the purchase of your new home.
 You can count on our guidance throughout the entire process.

 Contact us to schedule a meeting.